What is a healthy internet and how can you test it?

 Speed tests and research can have a great impact on ISPs.
 If you’re suffering from bandwidth throttling or occasionally bump into restricted services, file a complaint with your ISP.
 Every voice matters.

 Bandwidth throttling can ruin your browsing experience.
-Luckily, there is an easy way to bypass it — a VPN.
+Luckily, there is an easy way to bypass it — VPN software.
 It encrypts your traffic and masks your IP address, thus providing you with a digital invisibility cloak.
 When your VPN is turned on, an ISP can’t see what you’re doing online.
 They can see that you’re connected to the internet, but they can’t tell whether you’re watching Netflix or downloading files.

 A VPN will also change your IP address.
 You might be located in the US, but instead appear as if you were in the UK, Canada, or any other country where your VPN service provider has servers.
 NordVPN offers more than 5,000 servers in 59 countries, giving you a wider range of choice.

 With NordVPN, you can access blocked websites, avoid your ISP throttling based on your online activity, and access your favorite content securely.
 Even if your internet connection test proves that you have no issues with your speed, we recommend keeping a VPN on at all times, as it also enhances security.
 Don’t forget that ISPs can still throttle internet for everyone during peak hours.

 You can test your internet connection speed here.